taostat/taostats-docs/docs/Bittensor/dtao/staking-in-dtao.md

 As seen in the section above, the initial emissions will be the same, but over time the `staking to root` returns will decrease (eventually reaching \~ 18% of original staking rewards).

-If you have staked to root, your retruns will be autocompunded to your hotkey on root.
+If you have staked to root, your returns will be auto-compounded to your hotkey on root.

 # Staking to alpha